ALGW71/ConservedEpitopesIAV/README.md

 - Alakazam analysis of middle six CDR3 amino acids.

 ## GLAM2, MEME, MUSCLE and Phylogenetics (bash and R)
-- Sequence motif analysis
+- Sequence motif analysis.

 ## OLGA analysis (bash and R)
 - pGen calculations for all CDR3 sequences.

 ## Conservation Analysis Heatmaps and Graphs (R)
 - Raw data.
-- Bar graphs detailing the number of...
+- Bar graphs and heatmaps detailing the number of mutations in strains of influenza (human, avian, swine).

 ## In vivo Challenge analysis (R)
 - Raw data